 Kayla is a Senior at Tufts majoring in Environmental Studies and Anthropology.
 She is from Red Bank, New Jersey and for the past three summers she has worked in the town’s Parks and Rec department.
 On campus, you’ll likely find Kayla in the Africana Center or the big blue chairs in Hotung.
 She plays rugby for Tufts and works for the Office for Campus Life as an Office Assistant and Event Staff (catch her scanning your fall gala ticket).
 Her favorite memes are dog memes, and one of the biggest hardships of her life is her love for cheese while being lactose intolerant.
 Kayla super excited to bring environmental education and sustainability to new spaces on campus!!

-Sustainability Communications Intern
+Boston Campus Sustainability Intern

 Recycling Communications Intern